nuodb/nuodb-helm-charts/incubator/insights-sumologic/README.md

  ![Nuodb_Dashboard_JSON](./docs/images/sumologic25.png)

-Set the Collector name and Source name to be the same as set in section 1.
+Set the Collector name and Source name to be the same as set in [Sumo Logic Collectors setup](#sumo-logic-collectors)

 ![Set_Collector_and_Source](./docs/images/sumologic26.png)